About the Company

 - Evaluates newly introduced cell lines for quality and potential contamination

 - Prepares cell lines for all-optical electrophysiology recordings, including lentiviral delivery of actuators and reporters

-- Development of phenotypic readouts using cell reporter reagents
+- Develops phenotypic readouts using cell reporter reagents

-- Determine RNA and protein levels after gene or protein manipulations
+- Determines RNA and protein levels after gene or protein manipulations

 - Keeps accurate and up-to-date work logs